awseward/GCBehavior.NET/README.md

 somePublisher.SomeEvent += (sender, e) => { ... };
 ```

-The `MethodSubscriber` and `AnonymousSubscriber` classes each subscribe to a `Publisher` instantiated in their common base class, `Subscriber`, using these two ways respectively.
+The `MethodSubscriber` and `AnonymousSubscriber` classes each subscribe to a `Publisher` instantiated in their common base class, `Subscriber`, using these two approaches respectively.

+Now, let's consider a test we can perform with each one of these.
+Using .NET's `WeakReference` as as not to affect garbage collection, the general steps are as follows:

+1. Create a weak reference to a `Subscriber` instance
+2. Create another weak reference to that `Subscriber`'s internal `Publisher` instance
+3. Check both of them to see if they've been garbage collected *
+4. Force garbage collection
+5. Check both of them again to see if one or both was actually collected by the GC